snapcrafters/bridge-designer/README.md

 This is the snap for the [Bridge Designer 2016](https://bridgedesigner.org/).
 It works on Ubuntu, Fedora, Debian, and other major Linux distributions.

 This Windows application runs on Linux using the Wine compatibility layer.
 For that reason, it may not function as expected.
-If you encounter issues please report them to this GitHub project.
+If you encounter issues please report in the issue tracker of this repository.

 *Published for <img src="http://anything.codes/slack-emoji-for-techies/emoji/tux.png" align="top" width="24" /> with :gift_heart: by Snapcrafters*